Now with having a proper diet and prioritizing my sleep,

 sleep and skateboarding.

 In this article we're going deep into sleep and skateboarding.
-We'll go over how you’re probably not getting enough of it, and how it can either make or break your skating, and well your whole life too, and then 5 tips to enhance your sleep skills
+We'll go over how you’re probably not getting enough of it, how it can either make or break your skating, and well your whole life too, and then 5 tips to enhance your sleep skills

 how will sleep help your skating?